kyetter/ansible-devspace-demo/README.md

 git config --global user.name "Homer Simpson" git config --global user.email homer@springfieldpower.com
 ```

+## Sample Molecule Testing Role

+A sample role has been provided in the roles/backup_file directory to experiment with Test Driven Development using Molecule and OpenShift DevSpaces.
+A molecule verifier has been configured to test that the role functions, but the role's main.yml has not been written yet to pass the tests.
+A working example of the tasks/main.yml is available at tasks/answers.yml.

+### Automation requirements
+1. Make a backup of a file identified using the backup_file_source variable
+2. The backup should be stored in the directory identified by the backup_file_dest_folder variable
+3. If the backup directory doesn't exist, it should be created and writable
+4. The backup file should have a suffix appended such as '.bak' which is identified by the backup_file_dest_suffix variable

+### To begin development
+1. Click the three horizontal bar icon in the top left of the window and select 'Terminal' -> 'New Terminal'
+2. Click into the terminal window
+3. Change directory into roles/backupfile `cd roles/backup_file`
+4. Run `molecule create`.
+This will start a test pod for the automation to run against (defined in roles/backup_file/molecule/default/molecule.yml).
+5. Run `oc get pods` to view the test instance that was created
+6. Run `molecule verify` to run the verification against the test pod and see the failures to help guide the tasks necessary in the role.
+7. Run `molecule converge` to run the base tasks/main.yml against the pod.
+Notice that it only contains a 'ping' task.
+This demonstrates connectivity, but is not sufficient to pass the verifier.
+8. Edit roles/backup_file/tasks/main.yml to add the missing tasks
+9. Run `molecule converge` to execute the role against the test instance, and `molecule verify` to see if any tests are still failing.
+Repeate this until all tests pass.

+To reset your test pod back to a fresh instance you can run `molecule destroy` and then `molecule create` to recreate it.

 ## Contributing

 Contributions to this repository are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 You can ask any questions in the [Ansible-ZipShip-WG gchat channel](https://chat.google.com/room/AAAA8cZvmmw?cls=7)